Sandipan04/DoorDarshan/README.md

 # Components and Materials
   - Raspberry Pi 3B+: Central computing unit for system control.
   - 12V Solenoid Lock: Electronic locking mechanism.
-  - 5V Relay: To interface solenoid lock with Raspberry Pi.
+  - 5V Relay: To interface solenoid lock with Raspberry Pi and acts as voltage switching unit.
   - Raspberry Pi Power Supply: To power the Raspberry Pi.
   - 220V AC to 12V DC Adapter: Converts AC power to DC for the solenoid lock, cooling fan, speaker and display board.
   - 13-Inch Laptop Screen: External display for information.